Teen Slang Through the Ages

 Ye Olde Teenspeake: YOBLO (ye only but liveth once)

-Gen X Translation: A sentiment similar to the Latin “carpe diem” (“seize the day”), yolo is often used to a justification for irrational or risky behavior.
+Gen X Translation: A sentiment similar to the Latin “carpe diem” ("seize the day"), "YOLO" is often used as a justification for irrational or risky behavior.

 Ye Olde Teenspeake: Fireplace and Bare Thine Ankles